mdn/content/files/en-us/web/html/element/input/email/index.md

 If the specified pattern is not specified or is invalid, no regular expression is applied and this attribute is ignored completely.

-> **Note:** Use the {{htmlattrxref("title", "input")}} attribute to specify text that most browsers will display as a tooltip to explain what the requirements are to match the pattern.
+> **Note:** Use the [`title`](/en-US/docs/Web/HTML/Element/input#title) attribute to specify text that most browsers will display as a tooltip to explain what the requirements are to match the pattern.
 You should also include other explanatory text nearby.

 See the section [Pattern validation](#pattern_validation) for details and an example.